sjbylo/aba/README.md

 The usual things you need to install OpenShift using the Agent-based installer.

+- **RHEL**
+   - Aba will try to install all required RPMs using "dnf".
+If dnf is not configured or working the RPMs will need to be installed another way, e.g. DVD.
+   - Ensure the internal RHEL bastion has the RPMs installed (as defined in the file templates/rpms-internal.txt).
+   - Ensure the *external* RHEL bastion has the RPMs installed (as defined in the file templates/rpms-external.txt).
+   - Install your favourite editor.
+   - Ensure all RPMs are updated with "sudo dnf update".
+   - Ensure this git repository is cloned into the bastion anywhere under a user's home directory.
+   - Add your Red Hat registry pull secret file to ~/.pull-secret.json
+   - Ensure the user has sudo permission.
+Password-less is highly recommended!
 - **DNS**
    - with A records for 1) OpenShift API 2) Ingress and 3) the internal mirror registry.
 - **NTP**